port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/sentry.md

 # Sentry

-Our Sentry integration allows you to import `projects` and `issues` from your Sentry cloud account int o Port, according to your mapping and definition.
+Our Sentry integration allows you to import `projects` and `issues` from your Sentry cloud account into Port, according to your mapping and definition.

-A `Project` is a collection of scope events to a distinct application in your organization and assign responsibility to specific users and teams.
+A `Project` is essentially a container for all the data and information related to a specific application or service that you want to monitor.

 An `Issue` is a group of incidents that describe the underlying problem of your symptoms.